 In case of bad weather, school closings will be announced through emails, on our website at www.shilohsaints.org, and social media.
 We appreciate your support in the event of bad weather that usually comes to Northwest Arkansas, and we petition your patience with us on those "decision days" of closing or opening school.
+Be aware that closing days will be marked as virtual or closing.
+If the day is marked as virtual, the teacher will send assignments to parents through email or Google classroom.
+Students are responsible to return with completed work the following day.

-On days when school is open but questionable conditions exist (icy and snow packed streets), your decision as a parent to keep your child home until conditions improve will be honored by the school.
+On days when school is open but questionable conditions exist (icy and snow packed streets), your decision as a parent to keep your child home until conditions improve will be honored by the school by note/email sent to ionid@shilohsaints.org